Originally published on March 8, 2021. Updated January 23, 2023.

-After a car accident, it’s common for victims to not notice any injuries at the scene, but suffer from aches, pains, and other unpleasant side effects that pop up hours or days later and linger long after the accident.
+After a car accident, it’s common for victims to not notice any injuries at the scene, but suffer from aches, pains, and other unpleasant side effects that pop up hours or days later.
+These side effects often linger long after the accident.

 You may not even realize you suffered a head injury in your accident until you begin noticing symptoms later, including increased sensitivity to light.